 All courses are available online

-Before advancing to upper-division business and accounting courses, students must become certified in business administration with a concentration in accounting.
+Before advancing to upper-division business and accounting courses, students must become certified in business administration with a major in accounting.
 Certification is competitive and course enrollments are limited.
 Students are required to apply for certification.
-A WSU Online business academic consultant can provide additional information about the process.
+A Global Campus business academic advisor can provide additional information about the process.
 If the applicant meets the minimum requirements as indicated below, he or she is then ranked by academic performance to fill the current quota.Certification Minimum Requirements:

 - Complete the following certification courses with a grade point average (GPA) of 2.5 or higher:

 - ACCTG 230, 231 - Financial Accounting and Managerial Accounting